rikigigi/analisi/README.md

 </code>

 the code will generate a file with a number of line equal to the number of frequencies, and with `ntypes_atoms*2+1` columns where:

-- the first column rappresent the index of the frequncies
+ - the first column rappresent the index of the frequencies
  - then there are the block average and variance of the spectrum for each atomic type

 The code is trasparent ot units of measuares of the quantities.
 If a user wants the diffusivity in the correct units ( e.g. metal) must porcede in the following way:

  - the first column can be multiplied by `1/(nstep*dt)` to obtain the frequencies in multiples of Hz
  - the other columns can be multiplied by `dt/nstep`;

 where `nstep` is the total number of step of the block used to compute  VDOS, `dt` is the time difference of two consecutive molecular dynamis steps.

 ### python interface